|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 25, 1943 at 1:35pm

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors Number 99-22172.
 Delivered to the U. S. Army Air Force (USAAF) as P-51A-1-NA Mustang serial number 43-6069.
 Disassembled and shipped overseas to India and reassembled.

 Assigned to the 10th Air Force, 311th Bombardment Group (Dive), 530th Fighter Squadron.
 On September 30, 1943 redesignated the 311th Fighter-Bomber Group (311th FBG).
 When lost, engine V-1710-81 serial number 43-9868.
 Weapon serial numbers not listed in Missing Air Crew Report 1217 (MACR 1217).